Parallel Optimization with Hard Safety Constraints for Cooperative Planning of Connected Autonomous Vehicles: Methodology

 \subsection{Implicit Passing Sequence Coordination}

-It is a common situation in the roundabout scenario that two vehicles try to merge into one lane simultaneously.
+It is a common situation in urban traffic scenarios that two vehicles try to merge into one lane simultaneously.
 This gives rise to the critical problem of determining the passing sequence.
 In this part, we propose a novel strategy that obtains the optimal passing sequence implicitly through iterative constructions of objective functions.
+We first define $\delta X^i=(\delta x^i_0,\delta u^i_0,...,\delta x^i_T)$ as the concatenated vector of all variational states and inputs corresponding to vehicle $i$.
+From (\ref{OCP}), the objective function corresponding to vehicle $i$ is